-The cellular connection utility is cell\mgmt.
+The cellular connection utility is cell_mgmt.
 Once the cellular module is installed and the SIM card is inserted, use this command to establish a cellular connection.

-The cell\mgmt configuration file is located at /etc/qmi-network.conf.
-The file "ami-network.conf" contains the APN, Username, and password.
-When you use the cell\mgmt command for the first time, you can type the following instructions directly without editing /etc/qmi-network.conf.
-The APN, username, and password will be recorded in the configuration file automatically.
+The cell_mgmt configuration file /etc/qmi-network.conf contains the APN, Username, and Password information.
+When you use the cell_mgmt command for the first time, you can type the following instructions directly along with the command without editing the qmi-network.conf file.
+The APN, username, and password will be automatically recorded in the configuration file and retrieved when you run the command again.

-moxa@Moxa:~\$ sudo cell\mgmt start APN=internet USERNAME=moxa PASSWORD=moxa PIN=123 moxa@Moxa:~\$ sudo cell\mgmt start
+moxa@Moxa:~\$ sudo cell_mgmt start APN=internet USERNAME=moxa PASSWORD=moxa PIN=123 moxa@Moxa:~\$ sudo cell mgmt start

-Next, use "cell\mgmt start" directly with valid configuration information.
+Next, use "cell_mgmt start" directly with valid configuration information.